pefarrell/pefarrell.github.io/index.md

 ## Forthcoming

-<p>2022-07-25: I will attend the <a href="https://scicade2021.hi.is/">SciCADE International Conference on Scientific Computation and Differential Equations</a> in Reykjavik, Iceland.</p>
+<p>2022-07-25: I will talk at the <a href="https://scicade2021.hi.is/">SciCADE International Conference on Scientific Computation and Differential Equations</a> in Reykjavik, Iceland.</p>
+<p>2022-07-11: I will give an invited presentation at the <a href="https://conference.math.muni.cz/equadiff15/">Equadiff 15 conference</a> in Brno, Czechia.</p>
 <p>2022-06-26: I will attend the 30 years of Acta Numerica conference at the <a href="https://www.impan.pl/en/activities/bedlewo-conference-center/about-center">Banach Centre in Będlewo, Poland</a>.</p>
 <p>2022-05-30: I will give a mini lecture course at the <a href="https://essam-masc.cuni.cz/index.php?file=essam&mitem=2&hitem=_emasc">EMS summer school on mathematical modelling, numerical analysis and scientific computing</a> in Kácov, Czechia, that was deferred from 2020.</p>
 <p>2021-07-19: I will attend the (in-person!) <a href="https://acoustics.ac.uk/mathematical-analysis-in-acoustics/numerical-analysis-and-acoustics/">Conference on Numerical Analysis and Acoustics</a> in Devon, England.<p>